madbox/zeromq-exercise/README.md

 * listener.rb
 * speaker.rb

-Lis
-tener is a simple server that listen to zeromq PUSH/PULL inter-process queue.
+Listener is a simple server that listen to zeromq PUSH/PULL inter-process queue.
 It Endlessly pulls any messages and just prints them to stdout.

 Speaker is a message generator script.
 You can run it once or multiple times in parallel.
 Any instance will generate one message and push it to queue.